Regularization-based Framework for Quantization-, Fault- and Variability-Aware Training

 \section{Conclusions and Future Work}

 In this paper, we introduce a flexible regularization-based framework for quantization-aware training (QAT) that generalizes across various quantization schemes, ranging from fixed quantization to learned step sizes and learned bit multipliers for linear non-uniform quantization.
-Our approach achieves performance comparable to state-of-the-art QAT methods, as demonstrated through benchmarking on ImageNet and CIFAR-10 using ResNet-18.
+Our approach achieves performance comparable to state-of-the-art QAT methods, as demonstrated through benchmarking on CIFAR-10 and ImageNet using ResNet-18 and ResNet-50 networks.
 Furthermore, we extend our framework to fault- and variability-aware training, effectively mitigating the impact of permanent stuck-at faults and device-to-device variability in weight bits—key challenges in low-power and in-memory computing-based neural network accelerators.
 Our method outperforms standard mitigation techniques in these scenarios.
 We apply our method to spiking neural networks (SNNs) using spiking variants of VGG-11 and ResNet-19 trained on standard neuromorphic benchmarks (CIFAR10-DVS and N-Caltech 101), achieving 4-bit quantization while preserving floating-point baseline performance.

-Future research directions include integrating our regularization-based approach with the Straight-Through Estimator (STE) to enhance QAT, as well as constraining learned step sizes and bit multipliers (for both weights and activations) to enable low-bit, purely fixed-point inference without requiring inter-layer floating-point scaling.
-These advancements seek to improve the efficiency and robustness of quantized neural networks, particularly for resource-constrained environments and hardware non-idealities Furthermore, we aim to extend our method to architectures such as Large Language Models (LLMs) and Vision Transformers (ViTs), broadening its applicability.
-Finally, we acknowledge the inherent limitation of all training-based quantization schemes—our method operates during training and is not directly applicable to post-training quantization.
+Future research directions include constraining learned step sizes and bit multipliers (for both weights and activations) to enable low-bit, purely fixed-point inference without requiring inter-layer floating-point scaling and developing effective PTQ techniques for performing linear non-uniform quantization of very large models.
+The advancements proposed in this paper seek to improve the efficiency and robustness of quantized neural networks, particularly for resource-constrained environments and hardware non-idealities Furthermore, we aim to extend our method to architectures such as Large Language Models (LLMs) and Vision Transformers (ViTs), broadening its applicability.